cm-kazup0n/gorpm-1/README.md

 ## Description
 RPM commmand line utility implemented in Go language.
-This 'gorpm' command aims to get RPM package's information at such as Windows, debian,which does not have yum/rpm command.
+This 'gorpm' and other commands aim to get RPM package's information at such as Windows, debian,which does not have yum/rpm command.
 So this command is not for package management on RHEL or CentOS.

 This is my first 'decent' Go language project for practicing.